-With its elegant spires, beautifully restored medieval quarter and soaring Gothic cathedral, the ancient city of Rouen is one of Normandy’s highlights.
-Rouen has had a turbulent history – it was devastated several times during the Middle Ages by fire and plague, and was occupied by the English during the Hundred Years War.
+With its soaring Gothic cathedral, beautifully restored medieval quarter, excellent museums and vibrant cultural life, Rouen is one of Normandy’s most engaging destinations.The city has had a turbulent history.
+It was devastated by fire and plague several times during the Middle Ages, and was occupied by the English during the Hundred Years War.
 The young French heroine Joan of Arc (Jeanne d’Arc) was tried for...
 Read More